Experience in College Counseling:

 I became interested in college counseling while in high school as neither my family nor college counselor knew how to guide me in my college search as a visual artist.
 Because of this, I did not initially consider attending a college of art for college.

-Helping students prepare successful portfolios is my speciality.
-While at OCAC, I reviewed portfolios around the country at over 100 National Portfolio Days, high schools and community colleges every year.
-I counseled numerous artists on ways to improve their portfolio and developed an evaluation system to use in our admissions decisions.
+At Oregon College of Art and Craft, I reviewed portfolios around the country at over 100 National Portfolio Days, high schools and community colleges every year.
+I counseled numerous artists on ways to improve their portfolio and developed an evaluation system to use in admissions decisions.

 I have worked in arts advocacy as a board member of the Oregon Art Education Association and received their "Higher Education Art Educator of the Year" award in 2005 for my work.